Creating Outdoor Spaces for Everyday Living

 • string lights or lanterns

-• a new patio surface
+• new patio or deck surfaces

-• high-quality seating you’ll keep for years
+• high-quality furniture you’ll keep for years

 Creating Outdoor Spaces Doesn’t Happen Overnight